Stock Take: How To Do Them Accurately

 “Some businesses will also take shortcuts just to make sure the number is close enough to the real thing for audit purposes.
 Pre-James and James, I recall the story of one company that needed a stock take doing for their ladders.
 That stock take was to be done outside, with all ladders lined up, in the [expletive] rain – and the rungs needed to be counted too (they came in different sizes).
 It’s monotonous, it’s raining, you can’t be bothered – you’re going to take shortcuts.
 But stock-taking shouldn’t be a tick box exercise.”

-In a nutshell, taking stock is a time-consuming, yet necessary exercise.
+In a nutshell, taking regular stock takes is a time-consuming, yet necessary exercise.
 Even then, a stock take’s value goes way beyond a necessity or as James says, ‘a tick box exercise’.
-Stock takes should be perceived as a sales increasing strategy.
+The Stock take should be perceived as a sales increasing strategy to resolve discrepancies.

 Industry best practice is that counts should be carried out more frequently, but tailored to products with a higher impact on sales (like the James and James way).
 That’s so you can spend time more wisely.

 If you’re doing counts in-house, you’ll likely need to call on extra resources and people, or even shut up shop temporarily, to get everything in order.
 But – can you afford to grind your warehouse operations to a halt when you’ve got so many customers waiting for their anticipated products?

 It’s no surprise that etailers consider outsourcing their fulfilment when stock-taking quite simply needs to be done right.